scloud19/SECipedia/AWS/EC2.md

 		Create auto scaling group
 			You proceed to this step after you finish the launch configuration

+			Step 1 - Configure Auto Scaling group details
 				You can utilize the health checks on an LB (seen in this file) to spin up additional ec2 instances in the auto scale group

-			Step 1 - Configure Auto Scaling group details Subnet
+					Make sure that the health checks provision enough time for an EC2 instance to start up correctly.
+						If not, it will try to start a new instance, then delete it, and do an infinite loop.

+				Subnet
 					This includes the availability zones that will be auto-scaled into.
 The point of auto-scaling is to give you fault tolerance, so if you have 2 instances, select 2 availability zones (AWS will try to spread the load across AZ as much as possible).
 						By default, go ahead and select every AZ possible